decentraland/explorer/docs/how-to-test-parcels-and-preview-scenes.md

-## Test parcels and preview scenes debug how-to
+## How to debug with local test parcels and preview scenes

+### Test Scenes

-Optionally, you can build the test scenes which are used in `debug` mode:
+You can build the test scenes which are used by entering kernel with the `debug` mode:

     make test-scenes

-Optionally, if you want to run the client in `debug` mode, append the following query parameter to the URL:
+If you want to run the client in `debug` mode, append the following query parameter to the URL:

     http://localhost:3000/?DEBUG_MODE